A Survey on Large Language Model-Based Game Agents: Perception and Action Interfaces of LLMGA

 \textbf{Symbolic Observations.} Some video game environments provide structured state information through APIs or game engines~\cite{starcraftii,hu2024pokellmon,li2023cooperative,minecraft}.
 These symbolic variables (e.g., avatar health, inventory, world coordinates or object properties) can be transformed into a form that the LLM can process, often through textual summaries or structured prompt templates.
 For example, Mineflayer~\cite{mineflayer} exposes a Minecraft character’s stats and surrounding entities, which can then be summarized into a natural-language prompt~\cite{hu2024pokellmon}.
 Symbolic observations are efficient when the selected variables can sufficiently capture the essential context, but they risk losing fidelity in complex environments where subtle but critical distinctions, such as object textures, spatial relations, or small visual cues, are omitted from the symbolic representation.

 \textbf{Visual Observations}.
 In video games, the agent typically perceives the environment as a sequence of rendered images.
 Since LLMs cannot directly operate on raw pixels, the perception interface requires a translator that converts visual signals into interpretable representations.
 One approach is \textit{vision-to-text translation}, where object detectors or pretrained encoders such as CLIP~\cite{CLIP} produce captions or object lists that can be inserted into prompt templates.
-For example, an agent in a 3D environment can use an object detector to list visible objects (“a key on the floor, a locked door ahead”) and is inserted into the prompt template~\cite{zhang2023building,llm-planner}.
-The agent can also adopt a visual encoder to map images into pre-defined text descriptions~\cite{wang2023describe,wang2023jarvis,du2023guiding}, or a text decoder to generate the caption~\cite{mokady2021clipcap,du2023guiding} to summarize the scene.
+For example, an agent in a 3D environment can use an object detector to list visible objects (“a key on the floor, a locked door ahead”) and insert them into the prompt template~\cite{zhang2023building,llm-planner}.
+The agent can also adopt a visual encoder to map images into pre-defined text descriptions~\cite{wang2023describe,wang2023jarvis,du2023guiding}, or a text decoder to generate the caption~\cite{du2023guiding} to summarize the scene.

 An alternative is to use \textit{multimodal LLMs} to directly process raw frames.
 These models align visual and textual information in a shared representation space, allowing an agent to feed raw images or pixels to the model and get an immediate understanding.
-Recent works~\cite{de2024will,tan2024towards,zhang2023creative} leverage general-purpose multimodal LLMs (e.g., GPT-4 Vision~\cite{GPT4}) to interpret game visuals.
+Recent works~\cite{de2024will,tan2024towards} leverage general-purpose multimodal LLMs (e.g., GPT-4 Vision~\cite{GPT4}) to interpret game visuals.
 This direct approach can generalize well to new games, but still requires additional mechanisms to correct errors or uncertainties in its perceptions~\cite{yang2023octopus,tan2024towards}.
 Game-specific multimodal models have also been introduced, \textit{e.g.}, LLMs finetuned on paired image-instruction data for a particular game, such as SteveEye~\cite{SteveEye} or learned from environmental feedback through RL such as Octopus~\cite{yang2023octopus}.
+STEVE follows this direction in Minecraft, coupling a vision-perception module that interprets visual observations with an LLM for reasoning and a code-action skill database, trained on the STEVE-21K dataset of vision--environment, QA, and skill-code pairs~\cite{zhao2024seethink}.
+Rather than passively consuming observations, ActiveVOO performs value-of-observation guided active sensing for partially observable embodied planning, quantifying the utility of sensing actions from LLM and VLM commonsense priors so the agent perceives only task-relevant objects in ALFWorld~\cite{liu2025activevoo}.